Henrymachiyu/FIPO/README.md

 - Clipping keeps that modulation controlled and numerically stable.

 Under the token-level DAPO formulation, the final FIPO loss remains a clipped policy-gradient objective, but the advantage term is now **future-aware** rather than uniformly inherited from the final outcome.

-### Why This Matters in Practice

-FIPO is appealing because it achieves dense token-level supervision **without introducing a value model**.
-In other words, it stays close to the efficiency and simplicity of GRPO/DAPO, while addressing the exact place where these methods often struggle most: sustaining coherent long-range reasoning growth.

-In this repo, the implementation is mainly localized to:

-- `verl/trainer/ppo/core_algos.py`
-- `verl/workers/config/actor.py`
-- `verl/workers/actor/dp_actor.py`
-- `verl/workers/actor/megatron_actor.py`

-The provided 32B launcher enables `future_kl` loss together with the corresponding decay, clipping, and safety controls used in our main experiments.

 ## Getting Started